 Corning Center for Rehabilitation and Healthcare is a facility located in Corning, New York.
 This city has a total of 19,850 people.
-This nursing home was awarded an uninspiring overall grade of D, which is a relatively poor score.
-If you are not satisfied with this facility's pedestrian overall grade, you may have to look in other cities as this is the only nursing home in Corning.
-Despite all this, one of the few highlights of this facility's profile is its impressive inspection rating.
-You can continue reading to learn more about inspections and other category grades
+This nursing home was awarded an overall grade of C, which is a good grade.
+You can certainly do worse than this place.
+The best part of this place's profile is its exemplary inspection reports.
+Inspection grades are discussed in the next section.

 Corning Center for Rehabilitation and Healthcare